Academic Affairs Manual (ACD)

 1. Membership

-2. Ex officio: The university president, the executive vice president and provost of the university, and the senate president or their designees.
+2. ex officio nonvoting members: the university president, the provost of the university, and the chair of UAC or their designees

 1. Purpose and function

-Serves in a policy-forming and advising capacity in the study, clarification, and formulation of policies and procedures affecting faculty as specified in the constitution, including but not limited to:
+To serve in a policy-forming and advising capacity in the study, clarification, and formulation of policies and procedures affecting faculty and academic professionals as specified in the constitution, including but not limited to:

 1. university programs for faculty development in research and training